react-syntax-highlighter/react-syntax-highlighter/README.md

 #### props
 * `language` - the language to highlight code in.
-* `stylesheet` - name of syntax stylesheet to use.
+* `stylesheet` - name of syntax stylesheet to use, see list of available styles  <a href="https://github.com/conorhastings/react-syntax-highlighter/blob/master/AVAILABLE_STYLES.MD">here</a>
 * `children` - the code to highlight.
 * `spread props` pass arbitrary props to pre tag wrapping code.

-You will also need to include a highlight.js <a href="https://highlightjs.org/static/demo/">stylesheet</a> for the syntax highlighting.
-I'd reccomend using webpack with the `style-loader` so you can build the styles inline instead of needing to import it elsewhere.

 ```js
 import SyntaxHighlighter from 'react-syntax-highlighter';